Osborne readies tight UK budget even as elections approach

 Osborne is betting that when Britain goes to the polls in May 2015, voters will stick with his plan to wipe out Britain's budget deficit during the next five-year parliament.

-The opposition Labour party promises a slightly less aggressive cost-cutting plan with more spending on house-building and infrastructure.
+The opposition Labor party promises a slightly less aggressive cost-cutting plan with more spending on house-building and infrastructure.

 Osborne is also hoping that by May next year, voters will be feeling some improvement in their diminished living standards, assuming that Britain's economic recovery does not falter and wages finally start to outpace inflation.